ashutoshmjain/homepage/_posts/2014-10-13-Health-BigData-and-Apple.md

 Apple is leaving out the analytics and predictive work to third party experts whom we trust and who build their credibility over coming times.Apple Health kit is a set of tools for both device builders and health apps to integrate themselves with Apple Health platform.

 I think, after search and social,  this is the next horizon of technology.
 Done right, it's obviously a great step forward for humanity.

+## Update - Jan 2017

+Google has started 'Google Fit' as a Android based health kit.
+Microsoft has started 'MS Health Vault'.
+Given the importance of health market it's very encouraging to see tech giants invest heavily in this space.
+Both Google and Microsft initiatives are more or less same blueprint as that of Apple.
+Meanwhile the health tracking devices have exploded in last two years.
+Fitbit is the only noteable standalone player that doesn't integrate with Apple Health though it has its own independent app for iOS and Android.